 When Dennis Greene, who played Reggie, showed up for shooting, he was told by Martin Lawrence's bouncer that he mustn't look into Lawrence's eyes or talk to him, and Lawrence himself was subsequently nasty to him.
-It was all a ploy arranged by Michael Bay who wanted the boy to be genuinely scared of Lawrence.
+It was all a ploy arranged by Director Michael Bay who wanted the boy to be genuinely scared of Lawrence.
 Greene also wasn't told about the gun that he would be threatened with.

 Scenes from the movie were filmed at the "Bird" house in Delray Beach, Florida.
 The mansion stood nearly completed and vacant for years before it was purchased.
 The new owner advertised in Variety for a movie company to use the mansion in a movie and blow it up.
 By the end of filming, only the swimming pool was left.

-Director Michael Bay comments on the DVD that they got through the whole car chase without damaging the Ferrari (in spite of what we saw on film for laughs).
+Michael Bay comments on the DVD that they got through the whole car chase without damaging the Ferrari (in spite of what we saw on film for laughs).
 He complains that Martin Lawrence struck a concrete barrier with the passenger door in a following scene (an outtake).

 When Marcus shows his badge to the exterminators in order to commandeer some of their equipment so they can get into Tapia's mother's house, if you freeze the picture you can read Marcus' badge clearly.
-He is a Lieutenant with the Miami PD.
+He is a Lieutenant with the Miami Police Department.
 In the original Bad Boys (1995), when Marcus holds his badge up to the peephole for Julie to look at, you can see it says "Sergeant", so clearly, in the intervening eight years, Marcus was promoted.

-About three days before filming Michael Bay suggested that Jordi Mollà play Tapia with a Cuban accent, so Cuban-born Yul Vazquez (Reyes) was taped reading all of Jordi Molla's lines in Spanish and English.
-The character was built in about two days.
+About three days before filming, Michael Bay suggested that Jordi Mollà play Tapia with a Cuban accent, so Cuban-born Yul Vazquez (Reyes) was taped reading all of Jordi Molla's lines in Spanish and English.
+The character was built, in about two days.

 Two different Ferraris were used to make this film, the two models have very little external differences.
 The car you see most often is the more powerful 575M Maranello, however, Michael Bay's 550 Maranello was used for really daring stunt work.

 The MacArthur Causeway, the main route to South Beach in Miami, was shut down for several days for filming.
-This caused literally thousands of people to have to go miles out of their way to get to and from Miami Beach in early August 2002.
+This caused literally thousands of people to have to go several miles out of their way to get to and from Miami Beach in early August 2002.

 During the filming of the scenes at Cape Florida State Park the movie crew fenced off one of the main parking lots with a chain-link fence for trailers for Will Smith and Martin Lawrence and a basketball court was erected in their compound.

 Johnny Tapia's Miami mansion is actually an enormous estate known as "Vizcaya".
-It was built by industrialist James Deering in the early 20th century as his "winter home".
+It was built by industrialist James Deering in the early twentieth century as his "winter home".
 The estate is now a public museum and its gardens are a popular spot for weddings.

 The first shot of Johnny Tapia, standing in a gazebo on the water's edge and talking on the phone, appears to have been filmed at Vizcaya Gardens in Miami.
-The gardens are open to the public year round, except Christmas.
+The gardens are open to the public year round, except on Christmas.